Senegal Votes For New President After Years Of Crisis - UrduPoint

 They have also questioned where his wealth came from, branding him a "billionaire civil servant" who "will be the president of foreign countries".

-Faye pledged Friday to bring "radical reform" to Senegal, to renegotiate mining, oil and gas and defence contracts, while at the same time offering assurances to foreign investors.
+Faye on Friday pledged to bring "radical reform" to Senegal, including renegotiations of mining, oil and gas and defence contracts, while at the same time offering assurances to foreign investors.

 The pair are hoping to harness Sonko's charisma and popular appeal in a country where half of the population is under 20.